HomeEnterprise ITArtificial IntelligenceSpanish insurer Admiral Seguros uses AI to assess vehicle damage

 Preferred Source of Google

-For the first time, an insurer in Spain – Admiral Seguros, the Spanish subsidiary of global insurer Admiral – is using (AI) to create damage valuations and to generate an offer of immediate payment on damaged vehicles.
+For the first time, an insurer in Spain – Admiral Seguros, the Spanish subsidiary of global insurer Admiral – is using Artificial Intelligence (AI) to create damage valuations and to generate an offer of immediate payment on damaged vehicles.

 To do this, Admiral Seguros is using an AI solution, developed by the company Tractable, which evaluates vehicle damage with photos sent through a web application.
 The app, via the AI, completes the complex manual tasks that an advisor would normally perform and produces a damage assessment in seconds, often without the need for further review.

-Upon receiving the assessment, Admiral Seguros will use to make immediate payment offers to policyholders when appropriate, allowing them to resolve claims in minutes, even on the first call.
+Upon receiving the assessment, Admiral Seguros will use it to make immediate payment offers to policyholders when appropriate, allowing them to resolve claims in minutes, even on the first call.

 Advertisement